Oreste Baratieri

-Oreste Baratieri (né Oreste Baratter, 13 November 1841 – 7 August 1901) was an Italian general and governor of Italian Eritrea.
+Oreste Baratieri (né Oreste Baratter, 13 November 1841 – 7 August 1901) was an Italian military officer and colonial administrator who served as the governor of Eritrea from 1892 to 1896.

 Early career

 Born in Condino (County of Tyrol, now Trentino), Baratieri began his career as a volunteer for Giuseppe Garibaldi's Redshirts, where he served during the Expedition of the Thousand from 1860 to 1861.
-Following the unification of Italy, Baratieri did fight in the Battle of Mentana (1867) then he pursued a military career joining the regular Italian Army and fighting at the Battle of Custoza on 24 June 1866.
+Following the unification of Italy, Baratieri did fight in the Battle of Mentana (1867), then he pursued a military career joining the regular Italian Army and fighting at the Battle of Custoza on 24 June 1866.
 Rising to the rank of general by 1891, Baratieri was appointed commander of Italian forces in colonial Africa and the following year became governor of Eritrea.
 Baratieri would spend several years fighting with local Ethiopian forces along the border from 1893 to 1895, winning several victories over the Mahdists, particularly at the Battle of Kassala on 17 July 1894.